 7. The Right Aftercare Is Essential to Your Long-Term Mental Health

 Integrative, individualized, professional treatment is a highly effective method of tackling both OUD and mental health disorders.
-Once you detox from opioids, however, receiving adequate aftercare is essential to your long-term success.
+Once you detox from opioid drugs, however, receiving adequate aftercare is essential to your long-term success.

 Waismann Method® works to ensure patient success after detox in the following ways: